Baactiba/2048-3x3-Trainer/README.txt

 [Enter] - Let the tables play from current position.

+I - Toggle info.
+This will show you the best move, main line, and move scores.

 K - Instantly kills game.
 Use this if you meet your table's goal, or the trainer may falsely think your accuracy is garbage.

 R - Reset.